woupiestek/midistuff_ts/log.md

 ## 2023-12-11

 - generate from nwctxt
+  - accents
+  - special bar lines
+- generate music xml / lilypond
+- review metadata (are limited ranges of values okay?)

+### some ideas about the translation

+A perfect rendering is not necessary, though the more comes over automatically the easier it gets.

+### no midi sound

+The script is not working anymore.
+Probabaly lost some dev tools in the factory reset.

+## 2023-12-11

+- generate from nwctxt
 - generate music xml / lilypond
 - review metadata (are limited ranges of values okay?)